Bradley-Hower/201-reading-notes/class-03.md

 ## Using Ordered Lists

-Conversely, if you change the order of a list and the piece becomes non-sensicle, then an ordered list is best.
-Some things are inherintly ordered, such as listing out a process, procedures, steps, instructions, directions, and other things of the list.
+Conversely, if you change the order of a list and the piece becomes non-sensical, then an ordered list is best.
+Some things are inherently ordered, such as listing out a process, procedures, steps, instructions, directions, and other list-type things.
 When precision matters, an ordered list is probably best.

 ## Changing the bullet style of unordered list items

 To change the bullet style, the attribute `type` can be added to an enclosed list item.
 The different attribute types for "type are as follows:

-+ `a` lowercase leters
++ `a` lowercase letters
 + `A` uppercase letters
 + `i` lowercase Roman numerals
 + `I` uppercase Roman numerals